elastic/logstash/README.md

 ### Core tests

-1- In order to run the core tests, a small set of plugins must first be installed:

-    rake test:install-core

-2- To run the core tests you can use the rake task:
+1- To run the core tests you can use the rake task:

-    rake test:core
+    ./gradlew test

   or use the `rspec` tool to run all tests or run a specific test:

     bin/rspec
     bin/rspec spec/foo/bar_spec.rb

-3- To run the subset of tests covering the Java codebase only run:
+2- To run the subset of tests covering the Java codebase only run:

-    ./gradlew test
+    ./gradlew javaTests

 ### Plugins tests